danialrostami/Devops-Doc/Kubernetes/Deployment/Deployments/Deployment.md

 - **Liveness**: Is the container running?
 (Restarts if unhealthy)
 - **Readiness**: Is it ready to serve traffic?
 (Removes from service if not)
 - **Startup**: Did the app start successfully?
 (Terminates if startup fails)
+- **Critical Role in deployment:**
+  During an update, Kubernetes waits for the new pod to reach a Running state, then immediately terminates the old pod.
+This process can cause  applicationdowntime if the new pod's internal application has not finished initializing (e.g., loading data, connecting to dependencies) and is not yet ready to serve traffic.

 ##### Probe Types & Use Cases
 | Type         | Action on Failure               | When to Use                          |         Purpose        |